Visiting Dana-Farber? See our prescreening and mask requirements.

 There are additional tools and resources patients and caregivers can explore on their own, which are related to considerations for older adults:

-Support Services Older patients may face particular challenges involving finances, support networks, and the logistics of receiving treatment.
-One of the goals of the program for older women is to provide resources and information
+Older patients may face particular challenges involving finances, support networks, and the logistics of receiving treatment.
+One of the goals of the program for older adults is to provide resources and information to help guide patients and their loved

 We offer patient- and family-centered care, which means that you and your loved ones are the focus of our attention.
 Your health care team will take the time to listen, understand your needs and preferences, and help give you a better sense of control